kontron/buildroot-external-smarc-sal28/README.md

 ## Booting the board

-For a details on the boot process of the processor see the documentation of the board in [u-boot][3] and the documentation of the [rcw][4].
+For further details about the processor's boot process see the documentation of the board in [u-boot][3] and the documentation of the [rcw][4].

 ## Further readings